 - News & Events

-The New Jersey Food for Thought Campaign works in partnership with the New Jersey Department of Agriculture to expand access to three federal child nutrition programs — school breakfast, summer meals and afterschool snacks and dinners.
+The New Jersey Food for Thought Campaign works in partnership with the New Jersey Department of Agriculture to feed more hungry children through federal child nutrition programs — school breakfast, summer meals and afterschool snacks and dinners.

 Hunger Free New Jersey co-leads the campaign, working at both the state and local levels to convince state and community leaders to support and advance efforts to ensure more New Jersey communities work together to feed hungry children all year long.

 If you would like more information or need help in forming a local coalition to advocate for expansion of child nutrition programs, please contact Lisa Pitz, outreach director, Hunger Free New Jersey at email@example.com.